Admitted Student Checklist - Spring International

 5. Sign up for placement tests

-All freshman students are required to complete placement testing, regardless of previous coursework, AP, or IB credit.
-You are required to take tests in mathematics and English (or English as a Second Language).
+Both freshmen and transfer students will be notified via email of their required placement tests.
+All freshman students are required to take tests in mathematics and English (or English as a Second Language), regardless of previous coursework, AP, or IB credit.
 Your scores will be used by your academic advisor to accurately place you in a variety of courses.
+Transfer students may be asked to take placement tests, dependent upon the university credit being transferred in.

 6. Sign up for international Student Orientation, Advising, and Registration (SOAR)